 6.2 Inspections of manufacturing facilities are required for this product.
 The inspections shall be conducted by the certification body or an inspection body accredited in accordance with ISO/IEC 17020 by an accreditation body conforming to ISO/IEC 17011 that is a signatory to the International Accreditation Forum (IAF) Multilateral Recognition Agreement (MLA).

 7.0 EVALUATION REPORT RECOGNITION

+Evaluation reports shall include the following information:

 7.1 The product identification label shall include the manufacturer’s name and address, the evaluation report number, as required by the certification body.
 The product identification number shall be visible on the product.

 7.2 The final evaluation report shall indicate that HDPE or MDPE composite shell with foam plastic core is applicable for use as a building material and set appropriate parameters to comply with the IBC, IRC, CBC or CRC along with any other pertinent information to the satisfaction of the certification body.
 These parameters include structural strengths and stiffnesses, durability, weather protection, and fire exposure.

+7.3 Installation, design, and quality documentation shall be based on this criteria and applicable references (e.g., ASCE/SEI 7, FEMA 461, FEMA P-695, etc.).